 -

-In this website we provide a repository of resources, including relevant literature and newly developed tools, designed to examine treatment effect heterogeneity when data from multiple sources is available, leveraging on recent machine learning methods.
+In this website, we provide a repository of resources, including relevant literature and newly developed tools, designed to examine treatment effect heterogeneity when data from multiple sources is available, leveraging recent machine learning methods.

 Literature